fluxninja/aperture/docs/content/guides/api-quota-management.md

    determine the workload.
 It is set to `workload` in the policy and SDK code example.
 8. `Control point`: It can be a particular feature or execution block within a service.
-We'll use `quota-scheduling-example` as an example.
+We'll use `quota-scheduling-feature` as an example.

 ![Quota Scheduling Policy](./assets/managing-quotas/quota-scheduling-test.png)